 When you lose your car keys, don't lose your head.
-It’s happened to a quarter of car owners at some point, and a further 5% have had their keys stolen.
 It can be a huge pain, and you also have to consider security issues.
 Plus, modern car keys with transponder systems are more complex than old-style ignition barrel keys, which just adds to the hassle.

 But stay calm!
 You still have options.

 Some insurance policies cover the loss of keys, while others will pay for someone to get into your car if your keys or valuables are inside.